Introduction to the Graduate School of International Relations

 The Graduate School of International Relations offers a Japanese examination for international applicants beginning from the year 2017.

-Starting from our fall examination in 2016, international applicants for the International Politics and Economics Course, the International Behavioral Sciences Course, the Asian Culture Course, and the European Culture Course have the option of choosing a new foreign language examination in Japanese as a second language among a wider variety of foreign language examinations.
+Starting from our fall examination in 2016, international applicants for the International Politics and Economics Program, the International Behavior Program, the Asian Culture Program, and the European Culture Program have the option of choosing a new foreign language examination in Japanese as a second language among a wider variety of foreign language examinations.

 - All applicants besides international students have the same options of foreign language examinations as have been offered previously.